 The program is delivered through a two day intensive workshop followed by eight workshops held throughout the year.
-Participants are expected to participate for the entire program and are also required to co-present a workshop based on research into innovative teaching strategies.
+Participants are expected to participate for the entire program and are also required to co-facilitate an innovative teaching activity based on research into innovative teaching strategies.

 The program is structured to begin with a two day intensive workshop held off-campus.
 This allows time for participants to get to know each other, as well as laying the foundations for the rest of the program.
-The rest of the program follows the format of one three hour workshop essentially every month (for a total of eight workshops), for the rest of the year.
-Each workshop focuses on an area centred around teaching or research.
+The rest of the program follows the format of one three hour monthly workshop (for a total of eight workshops), for the rest of the year.
+Each workshop focuses on an area of relevance in teaching or research.
 These are developed from feedback on the previous years' program; discussions at the two day intensive workshop and from suggestions from the facilitators.
 The program includes the following areas: